ChoWonmin/til/AirFlow/README.md

 - Elegant : Airflow pipelines are lean and explicit.
 Parametrizing your scripts is built into its core using the powerful Jinja templating engine.

+## Features

+1. Pure Python
+2. Useful UI
+3. Plenty of integrations : Airflow provides many plug-and-play operators that are ready to handle your task on Google Cloud Platform, Amazon Web Services, Microsoft Azure and many other services.
+This makes Airflow easy to use with your current infrastructure.

 ---

 ### Reference